-Gibson SG.
+The Gibson SG.
 One of the most iconic rock instruments in the world today.
-In fact, the Gibson SG Standard is Gibson’s best selling model of all time, providing everything from sweet blues tones to the distorted tones that metal and hard rock players love.
+In fact, the Gibson SG Standard is Gibson’s best-selling model of all time, providing everything from sweet blues tones to the distorted tones that metal and hard rock players love.

-For many years, Gibson advertised the Gibson SG as having the “Fastest Neck in The World” and with that double cutaway design and increased fret access they were definitely on to something.
+For many years, Gibson advertised the Gibson SG as having the “Fastest Neck in The World”; and with that double-cutaway design and increased fret access, they were definitely on to something.
 The guitar has gone to become an icon of the rock genre which brings us neatly onto our next point about the beloved Gibson SG.

 Traditionally, the Gibson SG guitar has two humbucker pickups on the body although some variant models have been known to incorporate just one or as many as three humbucker pickups.
 P-90s and smaller single coils have also been used in the Gibson SG.
 Generally speaking, the Gibson SG comes with a solid mahogany body with a black pickguard.